35,000 jobs to go at HSBC as profit plummets by a third

 The company warned that the outbreak of coronavirus had caused “significant disruption” for its business, especially in mainland China and Hong Kong.

-It is headquartered in London but almost half its revenue and nearly 90% of profit came from Asia in 2018, with much of that coming from Hong Kong.
+Its headquarters are in London but almost half of its revenue and nearly 90% of profit came from Asia in 2018, with much of that derived from Hong Kong.

 HSBC said coronavirus might push down lending and transactions in the region, which could reduce its revenue.
 It lowered its outlook for the overall Asian economy in 2020, mainly in the first quarter of the year.

-Mr Quinn said: “The group’s 2019 performance was resilient, however parts of our business are not delivering acceptable returns.”
+Mr Quinn said: “The group’s 2019 performance was resilient; however, parts of our business are not delivering acceptable returns.”

-The business said it is still looking for a full-time boss to replace Mr Quinn, and hopes to do so within the next six to 12 months.
+The bank said it is still looking for a full-time boss to replace Mr Quinn, and hopes to do so within the next six to 12 months.

-The HSBC statement also addressed Brexit, saying that: “Now that the UK has officially left the EU, negotiations can begin on their future relationship.
+The HSBC statement also addressed Brexit, saying: “Now that the UK has officially left the EU, negotiations can begin on their future relationship.

 “This has provided some certainty, but no trade negotiation is ever straightforward.
 It is essential that the eventual agreement protects and fosters the many benefits that financial services provide to both the UK and the EU.”

-It added that as well as remaining close to Europe, the UK must also strengthen its links with other key partners, including the US, China and south-east Asia.
+It added that, as well as remaining close to Europe, the UK must also strengthen its links with other key partners, including the US, China and south-east Asia.

 Mr Quinn said he and his team had begun implementing a plan to “increase returns for investors, create the capacity for future investment, and build a platform for sustainable growth”.